denismitr/laravel-permissions/README.md

 ```

-Then run `php artisan migrate` and the following _5_ migrations will be created:
+Then run `php artisan migrate` and the following _5_ tables will be created: